How to find the lowest home loan interest rate

 When you’re starting out on your search it’s helpful to get a feel for what are today’s mortgage rates.
 You won’t know if you’re being offered a good deal if you don’t have a sense of what’s happening in mortgage markets.
 One way to find out what’s happening in mortgage markets is to check Freddie Mac’s Primary Mortgage Survey, which surveys lenders weekly on their mortgage products and posts the average mortgage rates.

 Keep in mind, however, that the survey tracks rates offered to prime borrowers making 20 percent down payments.
-Borrowers with flawed credit or making smaller down payments, can expect to pay higher rates.
+Borrowers with flawed credit or those making smaller down payments, can expect to pay higher rates.

 Once you know the average mortgage rates, you’re ready to do your research.
 Mortgage lenders are always looking for customers, and they tend to make it easy for you to see what mortgage rates they are offering.